 Please take advantage of the options to prepay your student's meal accounts.
 Prepaid meal accounts help the lunch lines go faster and gives students more time to eat, relax, and play.
-It also gives you the peace of mind of not having to worry about looking for lunch money every day or worry that it might get lost, stolen or used for other things other than lunch.
+It also gives you the peace of mind of not having to worry that it might get lost, stolen or used for other things other than cafeteria purchases.

-There are three ways to pay for your child’s breakfasts and lunches
+There are three ways to pay for your child’s a la carte purchases

 - Credit card or e-check payment at Online Payment Center

 - Cash or check deposited through the food services cashier.
 Please note that the cashiers are not permitted to provide change.
 Any additional money after the sale will be credited to your account.
 Parents and guardians may make deposits into their child’s/children’s accounts in cash or by check at any school through the food services cashier.

 Money on account may be used for additional a la carte items including extra milk.